No0bmazt3r/ai-chatbot-poc/STEP 3/full_setup/README.md

 5.  **Index Name**: Give the index a name, such as `vector_index`.
 6. Click **"Create Index"**.
 The index will now build in the background.

+### Understanding the Index Configuration:
+*   `"path": "vector"`: Tells Atlas to index the `vector` field from our `embeddings.json` data.
+*   `"numDimensions": 768`: This number is critical.
+It **must exactly match the output dimension of the embedding model** used to generate the vectors.
+The Google model we used in STEP 1, `text-embedding-004`, produces vectors with **768 dimensions**.
+*   `"similarity": "cosine"`: Defines the algorithm to use for comparing vectors.
+Cosine similarity is a standard and effective choice for text-based semantic search.
+*   `"type": "filter"`: We are also making the fields inside our `metadata` object searchable, so you can filter your vector search queries (e.g., find similar documents but only from a specific `year`).

 ---